 The Mapbox SDK has been designed so that a developer can download, install, and create a basic running application in about 1 to 2 hours.
 This would include the ability to display the map, request an address location, and begin a routing session to this location.

 From this point, it is then up to the developer and their specific business goals to determine the amount of customization and specific features that are required in order to bring their application to market.
-This can take anywhere from a few more hours to several days of additional development.

 Yes.
 You are able to create and send your own route with the SDK.
 There are two flavors of this option that is known as Bring Your Own Route (BYOR).
 The first one is known as Map Matching in which you can create an entire route with every waypoint lat/long along the entire length of the route from origin to destination.
 Once these waypoints are sent to the NavSDK, Mapbox will merely create a route from these location points and return a completed route back to the client.
 From here, the map will be refreshed with traffic and incident data, but the original route will not be updated based on changing conditions.
 If a driver goes off course, your routing engine will need to handle any necessary re-routing.